QuickBooks Impersonated in Invoice Fraud Scheme

 In this attack, scammers impersonate QuickBooks to steal valuable credential information from their target.

-Platform: Office 365
+- Platform: Office 365

-Technique: Spoofing / Impersonation
+- Technique: Spoofing / Impersonation

-Although the email appears to originate from “firstname.lastname@example.org”, the headers reveal that the true sender domain is “airtelbroadband.in”, which fails authentication.
+Although the email appears to originate from “firstname.lastname@example.org”, the headers reveal that the true sender domain is “airtelbroadband.in”, which fails DMARC authentication.
 The email prompts the recipient to “Review and Pay” by clicking on the indicated button, leading them into the attacker’s phishing trap.

 If the victim does not pay close attention to the URL of the “sign-in page", they could easily fall into this trap and release their credentials to the attacker.
 The email looks legitimate, with sophisticated formatting and links at the bottom that lead to legitimate Quickbooks resources.
 The only way the recipient could catch the attack is by looking closely at the landing page link, and because businesses receive a high volume of Quickbooks emails, it is possible or even likely that they would quickly skim over the details and miss this crucial piece of information.

-If the recipient falls victim to this phishing attempt, they will compromise their credentials and open up their company to a possible breach.
+If the recipient falls victim to this phishing attempt, they will compromise their QuickBooks credentials and open up their company to a possible breach.
 Additionally, if the recipient does not realize their mistake, they may become a target of more of these fraudulent attacks in the future.

-Urgency: The email was received on the same day that the invoice is supposedly due, motivating the recipient to act quickly in paying off this debt.
+This email was received on the same day that the invoice is supposedly due, motivating the recipient to act quickly in paying off this debt.
 The attacker specifically asks the recipient for a “prompt payment” to increase this sense of urgency, hoping that, in their haste, the victim will overlook the suspicious landing page link.